Gastón Álvarez Suárez: Club

 Álvarez Suárez began his career with Argentine Primera División side Belgrano in 2011, making his debut on 26 September in the league against Estudiantes.
 Between 2014 and 2015, Álvarez Suárez was loaned out twice.
 Firstly to Primera B de Chile side San Marcos de Arica, before joining Primera B Nacional's Sportivo Belgrano.

+International career

 Personal life

 He is the nephew of fellow footballer Matías Suárez and cousin of Federico Álvarez, another footballer.